 The rise and fall of Portsmouth has become one of the great parables of modern English football – the dangers of overreaching in search of glory, the prevalence of shady owners and unreliable agents.
-The club’s great highs were followed by the crushing lows of a sorry descent; a litany of losses and three relegations in four seasons.
+The club’s great highs were followed by the terrible lows of a sorry descent; a litany of losses and three relegations in four seasons.

 Portsmouth have only recently begun to recover from the excesses and uncertainties of their seven-year stay in the Premier League, which ended with administration, a nine-point penalty deduction, a transfer embargo, two managers and three different owners in the space of a season.
 They finished bottom of the table but did at least reach the FA Cup final, two years on from winning the competition under Harry Redknapp.